shao-lab/MotifScan/docs/source/userguide.rst

 By default, the sampling goes for 1,000,000 times and motif score cutoffs for P-value 1e-2, 1e-3, 1e-4, 1e-5 and 1e-6 are obtained.

+Users can also trigger the ``--n-repeat`` option to perform the whole sampling procedure described above for multiple times and use the averaged cutoffs as final cutoffs.

 Uninstall motifs
 ----------------